Estimates of generalized Hessians for optimal value functions in mathematical programming

 Hence, under \eqref{holala}, $D^*\Lambda((\bar x, \bar y)| \bar u)(0)=\{0\}$.
 This ensures that $\Lambda$ is Lipschitz-like around $(\bar x, \bar y, \bar u)$, based on the Mordukhovich coderivative criterion \eqref{coderivative criterion}. \end{proof} \begin{rem} The conclusions of Proposition \ref{gouola} remain valid if the multipliers set $\mho(\bar x, \bar y, \bar u, u^*)$ in \eqref{yameogo} is replaced by the following one:

 The implications in \eqref{CQfortheThing} and \eqref{holala} correspond to M(or \emph{Mordukhovich})-type conditions while \eqref{Delanoe} can be labeled as M-type estimate of the coderivative of $\Lambda$.
 Similarly, with \eqref{yameogoC}, we will respectively have C(or \emph{Clarke})-type conditions and a C-type estimate for the coderivative of $\Lambda$.
-More details on constructions and vocabulary in this vein can be found, for example, in \cite{DempeMordukhovichZemkohoTwo-level,DempeZemkohoOnTheKKTRef}. \end{rem}
+More details on constructions and vocabulary in this vein can be found, for example, in \cite{DempeMordukhovichZemkohoTwo-level,DempeZemkohoOnTheKKTRef}.
+It is also important to recall that the result in Proposition \ref{gouola} can be obtained if we replace condition \eqref{CQfortheThing} by the weaker calmness of the set-valued mapping